ansys/api-eigen-example/doc/source/users_guide/index.rst

    #include <apieigen/rest/RestServer.hpp>

-The API REST C++ server is characterized for being a CrowCpp application, which contains a SQLite DB.
+The API REST C++ server is characterized for being a CrowCpp app, which contains a SQLite DB.
 This server is intended to be run easily with the following commands.